 Our teaching staff is critical to maintaining the quality of our services and to promoting our brand and reputation.
 We have a team of dedicated and highly qualified teachers with a strong passion for education, whom we believe are essential to our success.
-We are committed to maintaining consistent and high teaching quality.
+We are committed to maintaining consistent and high teaching quality across our business.
 This commitment is reflected in our highly selective teacher hiring process, our emphasis on continued teacher training and rigorous evaluation, competitive performance-based compensation and opportunities for career advancement.
-We had 363, 647 and 1,169 full-time teachers and 2,054, 2,460 and 1,610 contract teachers as of February 28, 2009, 2010 and 2011, respectively.
+We had 647, 1,169 and 2,451 full-time teachers and 2,460, 1,610 and 1,455 contract teachers as of February 28, 2010, February 28, 2011 and February 29, 2012, respectively.
 We have moved to greater numbers of full-time teachers in order to establish stronger ties with our key teaching staff and draw upon their experience to support our content development, marketing and other management efforts.

 We recruit teachers from Chinese university graduates, including many top-tier universities in China, as well as experienced teachers with a solid track record and strong reputation from other schools.
-Each of our newly hired full-time teachers is required to undergo months of training that focus on education content, teaching skills and techniques as well as our corporate culture and values.
+Each of our newly hired full-time teachers is required to undergo certain standard and customized trainings that focus on education content, teaching skills and techniques as well as our corporate culture and values.
 In addition, our teachers are regularly evaluated for their classroom performance and teaching results.
 Our teachers' retention, compensation and promotion are to a large extent based on the results of such evaluations.
-The evaluation process is highly rigorous and based mainly on four factors: student retention rate, refund rate, class fulfillment rate and student and parent satisfaction rate.
+The evaluation process is highly rigorous and, for our small-class business, it is based mainly on four factors: student retention rate, refund rate, class fulfillment rate and student and parent satisfaction rate.

 We offer our teachers competitive and performance-based compensation packages and provide them with prospects of career advancement within the company.
-Our best teachers may be promoted to become directors of our operations in geographic markets outside Beijing, invited to participate in our educational content development effort and even considered for senior management positions.
+Our best teachers may be promoted to become directors of our operations in new geographic markets outside Beijing, invited to participate in our educational content development effort and even considered for senior management positions.

-In an effort to maintain a uniform standard of teaching quality and consistent company culture as we expand, we typically select the school head for a new city we may enter from a pool of our top teachers in Beijing who have demonstrated management talent.
+In an effort to maintain a uniform standard of teaching quality and consistent company culture as we expand, we typically select the school head for a new city we may enter from a pool of our top small-class teachers in Beijing and other more mature cities who have demonstrated management talent.
 We require managers for new schools to participate in training sessions at our Beijing headquarters, which are designed to share best practices and disseminate policies, guidelines and standards to each of our locations.
-These school managers are then responsible for ongoing training of our full-time teachers at new locations.